Cannabis consumers often avoid CBD isolate, but it may be more appropriate for some patients than other cannabinoids.

 Most of the research on CBD for cancer remains within a petri dish, or sometimes in animal studies.
 But still, the preliminary work shows us CBD may be beneficial in the treatment of many different types of cancer, including breast, glioma, Leukaemia, lung, thyroid, colon, and more.

-In these early explorations CBD encouraged cell-suicide of cancer cells, reduced tumor growth, and prevented metastasis.
+In these early explorations CBD encouraged cell-suicide of cancer cells (in vitro), reduced tumor growth (in vitro and in vivo), and prevented metastasis.

 If CBD isolates are famous for any single application, it’s for the ability to reduce the severity and frequency of seizures.
 It’s especially useful in situations of intractable childhood epilepsy.
 Thanks to the advocacy of passionate parents around the world, children in many states now have access to CBD-rich products for rare forms of epilepsy like Lennox-Gastaut syndrome, and Dravet Syndrome.